anonymous0111118/De-duplication/README.md

 5. The model pays more attention to the execution of the *d* function with a comparison between *b* and *c*. (line 07)
 6. Through the red *= e*, model knows the comparision result of *b* and *c* is assigned to the gloval variable *a* in function *d*. (line 04)

-In summary, through the analysis of attention, the failure-relevant semantics understood by the model are when comparing an unsigned char type variable exceeding 127 with another char type variable, adding at least one of them as const, results differently in different optimization levels, which shows the alignment between attention and the root cause, thereby demonstrating the effectiveness of the failure-relevant semantics extracted by BLADE.
+To summarize, a comprehensive analysis of attention reveals the failure-relevant semantics discerned by the model.
+Specifically, it identifies the disparity that arises when comparing an unsigned char type variable, surpassing the value of 127, with a char type variable, while incorporating the presence of at least one of them as const.
+Notably, this discrepancy manifests differently across various optimization levels.
+This alignment between attention patterns and the underlying root cause substantiates the efficacy of the failure-relevant semantics extracted by BLADE, thus providing compelling evidence in support of its effectiveness.

 * Case No.4
 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/6ecdf7e2-c55c-49f8-ad10-eb983de8cfb0" alt="Case 4" width="300" height="300">